-Gold Star Chili began its life as Hamburger Heaven (1965) in Cincinnati, Ohio.
-The brothers who purchased Hamburger Heaven. perfected their Cincinnati-style chili and renamed their business Gold Star Chili.
+Gold Star Chili began as Hamburger Heaven (1965) in Cincinnati, Ohio.
+The brothers who purchased Hamburger Heaven perfected their Cincinnati-style chili and renamed their business Gold Star Chili.

 Marcela Approves of Gold Star Chili

-On the lunch schedule were the Cheese Coney (chili cheese dog), Chili (beanless as it should always be), Chili Cheese Fries, and a 4-Way with Onions.
+The Cheese Coney (chili cheese dog), Chili (beanless as it should always be), Chili Cheese Fries, and a 4-Way with Onions were on the lunch schedule.
 If you love their chili, you will love everything on the menu.
 If you don’t, then go elsewhere or update your palate.

 Cincinnati Chili Ways Explanation